-We have forecasted projected losses, PPNR, and other items affecting capital using a series of models and estimation techniques that translate the economic and financial variables in the Supervisory Severely Adverse Scenario to losses and revenues.
+We have forecasted projected losses, PPNR, and other items affecting capital using a series of models and estimation techniques that translate the economic and financial variables in the Supervisory Severely Adverse Scenario to losses, revenues and noninterest expenses.

-Occasionally it is necessary to supplement modeled projections with expert judgment where historical data may be inadequate to project loss and revenue estimates or historical relationships may not hold up under forward-looking hypothetical scenarios.
+Occasionally it is necessary to supplement modeled projections with expert judgment where historical data may be inadequate to project loss, revenue and expense estimates, or historical relationships may not hold up under forward-looking hypothetical scenarios.
 In these cases, which are referred to as qualitative frameworks, we ensure consistency of projections with the conditions of the stress test through a cross-functional governance structure and control environment that incorporates multiple levels of review, challenge, and approval.